ronil068/Whatsapp-Group-Chat-Analysis/README.md

 # Whatsapp-Chat-Analyzer
-These project is totally based on data analysis where our college official whatsapp group is used to extract useful information from the chat.
+These project is totally based on Data Analysis where our college official whatsapp group chat is used to extract useful insights from the chat.
+After performing lot of preprocessing finally i have extracted 10+ insights and patterns from the chat.
 Some of the useful extracted features are :
   1. Mostly active member of group.
   2. Mostly active day of week.
   3. Top-10 media contributor in Group.